lewagon/dotfiles/01-Ruby/02-Arrays-Enumerable/02-Sorting-the-wagon/README.md

 ## Background & Objectives

-The [Array class](http://www.ruby-doc.org/core-2.1.1/Array.html) is one of the two main structures used to store and access data in ruby (the other being [Hash](http://www.ruby-doc.org/core-2.1.1/Hash.html).
-It's very important to know, how to create an array, and modify or access its content.
+The [Array class](http://www.ruby-doc.org/core-2.1.1/Array.html) is one of the two main structures used to store and access data in ruby (the other being [Hash](http://www.ruby-doc.org/core-2.1.1/Hash.html)).
+It's very important to know how to create an array, and modify or access its content.
 An array, unlike a hash, is ordered, and each element can be accessed by its index.

 * Work with array to store and access data.
 * Learn about [sorting algorithms](http://en.wikipedia.org/wiki/Sorting_algorithm).